microsoft/AzureTRE/docs/azure-tre-features/airlock.md

 The only goal of the Approval mechanism is to provide a cycle of revision, approval or rejection, while tracking the decision.

-This mechanism will provice access to the data in the airlock process, and will be able to use a VM in TRE workspace.
-The data review will be the Airlock Manager responsability
+This mechanism will provide access to the data in the airlock process, and will be able to use a VM in TRE workspace.
+The data review will be the Airlock Manager responsibility

 > * It is envisioned that this mechanism to be more flexible and extensible.
 > * The `Airlock Manager` is a role defined at workspace instance level and assigned to identities.
 Initially the `Owner` role will be used.